DIY Drain Cleaning: When to Call a Professional

 Gurgling Noises

-Gurgling sounds coming from drains typically indicate air being trapped inside the plumbing system.
-This may result in obstructions and should be addressed as quickly as possible.
+A gurgling sound emanating from drains are often an indication of air being trapped inside the plumbing system.
+This can lead to blockages and should be looked at as soon as is possible.

 Foul Odors

-The buildup of organic matter could create unpleasant odors that emanate through your drainage.
-If you notice something odd emanating from your bathroom sink or bath, it’s likely time for cleaning.
+The buildup of organic matter may result in unpleasant smells emanating through your drainage.
+If you’re experiencing a strange smell coming from your sink or bath, it’s likely that it’s time to wash.

-There are many methods for clearing a drain that you can try on your own.
+There are many methods for unclogging a blocked drain which you can attempt on your own.

 Boiling Water